MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/authentication/azure-ad-b2c-mobile-app.md

 ![](~/media/shared/preview.png "This API is currently pre-release")

 > [!NOTE]
-> **Note**: The [Microsoft Authentication Library](https://www.nuget.org/packages/Microsoft.Identity.Client) is still in preview, but is suitable for use in a production environment.
+> The [Microsoft Authentication Library](https://www.nuget.org/packages/Microsoft.Identity.Client) is still in preview, but is suitable for use in a production environment.
 However, there may be breaking changes to the API, internal cache format, and other mechanisms of the library, which may impact your application.

 ## Overview